 HOW TO CARE FOR ZINNIAS

-Water the seeds daily until they are established.
+Once you’ve planted your zinnia seeds it’s time to start caring for them.
+Make sure to water the seeds daily until they are established.
 Once plants are established, they only need to be watered 3x a week.

 Zinnia’s require minimal effort, and benefit from occasional watering and deadheading.